Article

 • SB 253: Climate Corporate Data Accountability Act

-Entities will need to submit their first annual public report by 2026, encompassing scope 1 and 2 emissions, based on fiscal year 2025 data.
-Subsequently, in 2027 (no later than 180 days after the initial report), entities must include scope 3 emissions for the prior fiscal year.
-The measurement and reporting of these calculations must adhere to the Greenhouse Gas (GHG) Protocol standards.
-Additionally, entities will need limited assurance from an independent third party for scope 1 and 2 emissions starting in 2026, moving to reasonable assurance beginning in 2030.
+Entities will need to submit their first public report in 2026 on a date to be determined by CARB.
+The report will encompass Scope 1 and 2 emissions, based on the prior year’s data.
+Subsequently, in 2027, on a date to be determined by CARB, entities must include Scope 3 emissions for the prior fiscal year.
+The measurement and reporting of these calculations must adhere to the Greenhouse Gas (GHG) Protocol standards, along with any additional guidelines to be published by CARB by July 1, 2025.
+Additionally, entities will need limited assurance from an independent third party for Scope 1 and 2 emissions starting in 2026, moving to reasonable assurance beginning in 2030.
 After obtaining assurance, reporting entities shall include the assurance report and the name of the provider in their public disclosure.

 • SB 261: Greenhouse Gases: Climate-Related Financial Risk

 Entities shall prepare their first biennial public climate-risk report on or before Jan.
 1, 2026.
 The report shall include the disclosure of the identified climate-related financial risk(s) and the measures taken to reduce and adapt to the physical and transition risks.
-Reporting should follow the guidance provided by the Task Force on Climate-Related Financial Disclosures (TCFD), a framework being leveraged globally by regulators and standard setters, including the U.S. Securities and Exchange Commission (SEC), the European Union and the International Sustainability Standards Board.
-Reports are expected to be made available to the public through the reporting entities’ external-facing channels like a website or webpage.
+Reporting should follow the guidance provided by the Task Force on Climate-Related Financial Disclosures, a framework being leveraged globally by regulators and standard setters, including the U.S. Securities and Exchange Commission, the European Union, and the International Sustainability Standards Board.
+Reports are expected to be made available to the public through a reporting entity’s external-facing channels, like a website or webpage.

-These laws also stipulate that entities must pay an annual fee to CARB upon filing their disclosures, with the amount still to be determined.
+These laws also stipulate that entities must pay an annual fee to CARB, with the amount still to be determined.
 These fees will be used to create the Climate Accountability and Emissions Disclosure Fund and the Climate-Related Financial Risk Disclosure Fund for SB 253 and SB 261, respectively.
+The fees were previously required to be paid upon disclosures being filed.
+There is not yet a defined date of payment under SB 219.

 What if companies don’t comply?